-IV&V continues to observe a thorough, effective, and efficient triage process during execution of test cycles.
-Frequent and regularly scheduled meetings are conducted with the Testing, BPS and SDS teams to review individual SIRs for priority and disposition classification as well as escalation paths as needed.
-In addition to regular status and assignment discussion during these SIR Triage meetings, the team validates SIR priority is properly classified.
-Considerable attention is given to the distinction between High and Medium priority with High priority being given to SIRs without a production viable business process or technical work around.
-In accordance with exit criteria for each type of testing, Highest/Critical and High priority SIRs must be resolved or have a mutually agreed upon remediation plan.
+IV&V continues to observe a thorough, effective, and efficient triage process during current testing service execution.
+Meetings are held twice weekly with the Testing, BPS and SDS teams to review individual SIRs for priority and disposition classification as well as escalation paths as needed.
+The triage team is responsible for ensuring SIR priority is properly classified.